 A reader recently asked why I don't promote native plants that don't destroy the habitat.
 I responded that I write about many such plants I admire—like native wisteria, a much tamer version than its non-native relatives, and bottlebrush buckeye, an easy-to-grow shrub that's showy summer through fall.
-However, implicit in her question, it seemed to me, was the notion that natives are inherently nicer and never take a toll on the land where they grow.
+However, implicit in this reader's question, it seemed to me, was the notion that natives are inherently nicer and never take a toll on the land where they grow.
 In fact, many natives are awful garden plants that bully their neighbors and shouldn't be cultivated.
 Prime example: trumpet vine.

-Native to the eastern United States and now escaped to the West, trumpet vine (Campsis radicans) gets its name from clusters of showy, red-orange, trumpet-shaped, 3-inch blooms that appear from early summer to fall.
+Native to the eastern United States and now escaped to the West, trumpet vine (Campsis radicans), also called trumpet creeper, gets its name from clusters of showy, red-orange, trumpet-shaped, 3-inch blooms that appear from early summer to fall.
 Hummingbirds swarm to the tubular blossoms, so to make the birdies happy, everyone should plant this vine, right?
-No. Hell, no.
+No.

 As an alternative to native trumpet vine, I'm seeing more people growing its Asian counterpart, Chinese trumpet vine (Campsis grandiflora), shown above.
 This vine is even showier, featuring larger, flared, peachy-orange blooms.
 It's a fast climber too, reaching 30 feet or more if not carefully controlled.
 Some folks say it doesn't sucker like the native one.
-I say a sucker is born every minute.
+Hmm—I'll take a hard pass on this vine too.
 The safest way to grow Chinese trumpet vine is on a column or arbor where it can't reach other plants or structures.

-Grumpy will continue to make the following argument as long as he breathes—native plants are not always better.
+I will continue to make the following argument as long as I breathe—native plants are not always better.
 Choose the right plant for the right spot, no matter its place of origin.
 For ideas, here's some vine alternatives to trumpet vine, and drought-tolerant native plants that hold up to Southern summers.